-Non-verbal communication encompasses the entirety of an individual's expressions and actions during interaction, excluding spoken words.
-This encompasses a wide array of signals and body language employed when conveying messages.
-Within this realm, nonverbal communication resides in an individual's eye movements, facial and hand gestures, and body language, all of which convey profound emotions and attitudes regarding the information being conveyed.
+Non-Verbal Communication encompasses the entirety of an individual's expressions and actions during interaction, excluding spoken words.
+This encompasses a wide array of signals and body language employed when conveying messages7.
+It resides in an individual's eye movements, facial and hand gestures, and body language, all of which convey profound emotions and attitudes regarding the information being conveyed8.